vighneshiyer/vighneshiyer.com/content/research/random_notes.md

 - Trace driven sim is almost an oxymoron
 - Trace implies execution

+- The lack of a founding myth
+- Chinese team with a single white, he would have long coding convos with the handful of Chinese women lol, Indian only teams, further split by language
+- Savings in terms of swe salary, Google compute units

+- "be googley" - this might have had some meaning during the days of Sergey and Page
+  - it might have meant: "act with honor"
+  - but today, it is basically "be nice!" "be kind!", just reduced to a meaningless slogan

 ## Hardware Modeling

 - An ir for event driven description of models that can be composed with a hardware primitive ir